freecores/ipv4_packet_transmitter/README.txt

 Citation
 --------

-"IPv4 PACKET TRANSMITTER by Nikolaos Alachiotis and Alexandros Stamatakis, The Exelixis Lab, TU Munich, distributed by the authors via  http://wwwkramer.in.tum.de/exelixis/"
+By using this component in any architecture design and associated publication, you agree to cite it as:
+"Efficient PC-FPGA Communication over Gigabit Ethernet", by Nikolaos Alachiotis, Simon A. Berger and Alexandros Stamatakis, IEEE ICESS 2010, June/July 2010.

 Copyright